 Accessible IoT Security Hardening

-When it comes to IoT devices (a.k.a. any device that requires internet connection), hackings are being reported more feverishly.
-According to anti-virus and computer security service provider Kaspersky, cyberattacks more than doubled in 2021.
-In other words, there were about 1.5 billion breaches between January and June of this year.
-The most targeted devices are smart TVs and Bluetooth speakers, according to Avira, an antivirus software company.
+When it comes to IoT devices (a.k.a. any device that requires an internet connection), hackings are reported more feverishly.
+According to anti-virus and computer security service providers, Kaspersky’s cyber attacks more than doubled in 2021.
+In other words, there were about 1.5 billion breaches between January and June this year.
+According to Avira, an antivirus software company, the most targeted devices are smart TVs and Bluetooth speakers.

-The silver lining in this gloomy scenario is that a lot of these situations can be totally avoided.
-By keeping your devices up-to-date, you’re equipping your gadgets with the latest patches meant to protect you from cyberattacks.
-You can also try creating a guest network within your home network and connect all of your devices to it.
+The silver lining in this gloomy scenario is that many of these situations can be avoided.
+You’re equipping your gadgets with the latest patches to protect you from cyberattacks by keeping your devices up-to-date.
+You can also try creating a guest network within your home network and connecting all your devices to it.

-Another solution is enabling multifactor authentication (MFA) for every single online account you have, especially ones that store sensitive information like payment data.
-Additionally, many (but not all) developers are including automatic updates in the devices they build, so enabling that will save you from a lot of potential problems down the road.
+Another solution is enabling multifactor authentication (MFA) for every single online account, especially ones storing sensitive information like payment data.
+Additionally, many (but not all) developers are including automatic updates in the devices they build, so enabling MFA will save you from a lot of potential problems down the road.

 Government to Enforce Industry Regulations

-Some more good news: according to Security Magazine, 2022 is set to be the year the government tightens its control over cybersecurity.
-By doing this, they will elevate the security posture while only affecting the companies who aren’t already practicing these changes (which most should already be).
-The new level of standardized security in this industry will bring every company in compliance to the level of being highly secure, which works out great for the companies, its employees, and consumers.
+Some more good news: according to Security Magazine, 2022 is the year the government tightens its control over cybersecurity.
+Doing this will elevate the security posture while only affecting the companies who aren’t already practicing these changes (which most should already be).
+The new level of standardized security in this industry will bring every company in compliance to the level of being highly secure, which works out great for the companies, their employees, and consumers.